CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ### Thumbnail Overviews

 Singular, *extremely* large square images that contain thumbnails of the entire Teenie Harris archive at various resolutions.
 Unless otherwise specified, thumbnails are monochrome and center-cropped.
-Black regions are intentional, and result from our copy of the archive having only 59,278 images (and not 65,536). *Note that these images are very large and may not display properly in all operating systems or previwing software.*
+The black region at the bottom of these images is intentional, and results from our copy of the archive having 'only' 59,278 images (and not 65,536). *Note that these images are very large and may not display properly in all operating systems or previewing software.*

 <img src="thumbs/thumbs_texture_64x64_reduced.png" alt="All thumbnails in a single image" width="512" height="512"/><br />
 *All thumbnails in a single image (```thumbs_texture_64x64.png```), reduced for display here.*